Services > Implants > Dental Implants

 How Much Bone Is Needed Around a Dental Implant?

 As a general guideline, at least 1 mm of bone is required around a dental implant.
-More space is required when the implant is next to a tooth or another implant (2 and 3 mm respectively).
+More space is required when the implant is next to a tooth or another implant.
 If there is not enough bone to completely envelope the implant, a bone graft will be required.

 When evaluating the height of bone, there should simply be enough bone that the implant will be completely submerged.
 However, it is important to ensure that the implant does not go so deep as to impinge on other anatomic structures (eg the nerve in the bottom jaw, or the sinus in the upper jaw).
 When placing implants in the upper jaw, there may not be enough room vertically, and a sinus lift may be required to rebuild bone.

 A bone graft is the addition of bone, or bone-like material, in an effort to increase the volume of bone in the jaw.
 Typically, the bone is placed and heals before the implant can be placed.
 The healing period can vary, depending on the type of bone used.

 There are many types of bone grafts, but they all fall into one of several categories: